zer0cache/matic-docs/docs/maintain/validate/faq/known-issues.md

 - Please check your Bor logs on your sentry and see if everything is okay.
 - Probably restart the Bor service one on your Bor and then simultaneously restart your Bor service on your Validator as well.

-### 8. Error(while upgrading Bor): build [github.com/ethereum/go-ethereum/cmd/geth:](http://github.com/ethereum/go-ethereum/cmd/geth:) cannot load hash/maphash: malformed module path "hash/maphash": missing dot in first path element
+### 8. Error (while upgrading Bor): build [github.com/ethereum/go-ethereum/cmd/geth:](http://github.com/ethereum/go-ethereum/cmd/geth:) cannot load hash/maphash: malformed module path "hash/maphash": missing dot in first path element

 **Description:**
 This is because your Go Version is slightly outdated.

 **Solution:**
-The recommended Go version is 1.15.x and above
+The recommended Go version is 1.15.x and above.

 ### 9. Issue: Sentry Bor is still struggling with 'Looking for peers' and Peers are not succeeding